davidedantonio/create-fastify-app/README.md

 ### Running Tests

-In version 2.0.0 of this utility, comes with a `docker-compose.yml` with all the necessary to run tests.
+The version `2.0` comes with a `docker-compose.yml` with all the necessary to run tests.
 Simply install [docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/) and run `docker-compose up -d`.
 After do that simply run `npm run test`.

 ## Acknowledgements